-Verify the desk microphone cable is connected to the BNC jack on the rear of the console labeled LAB MIC.
+Temporarily unplug the headset and plug the desk microphone cable into the 1/4" jack on the rear of the console labeled DESK MIC.

-Temporarily unplug the headset.
 The CONTROL ROOM LOUDSPEAKER controls are at the lower front of the console between the HEADSET jacks.
 Turn the LISTEN VOLUME switch to 3 and listen to the procedure room.
 You should be able to hear background noise.
 Press the PUSH-TO-LOCK switch on the microphone to lock the microphone on.
 Turn the TALK VOLUME control clockwise while pressing the BUTTON located below it until you just barely hear feedback (a squeal).
 Release the BUTTON.
 The TALK volume level is now set.
 As you switch the LISTEN VOLUME louder or softer, the volume level in the lab varies by an inverse amount to the volume in the control room in order to prevent feedback.
 When finished, unlock the microphone by pressing the PUSH-TO-LOCK switch.
 You can now, plug the headset back into the console.